t36yang/IBM-Attrition-Prediction/README.md

 <img width="724" alt="Screen Shot 2023-01-06 at 3 45 08 PM" src="https://user-images.githubusercontent.com/117051182/211097135-d45b18e4-6d6b-4575-b2ba-bca84b24d59e.png">

-Amongst the prediction results from the five models, Logistic Regression model result was chosen as it displays higher scores overall.
+Among the prediction results from the five models, we selected Logistic Regression model result because it had the highest overall scores.

-The Rate of Change line graph below confirms the selection as the yellow line (Logistic Regression) is closer towards the 1.0 True positive.
+The 'Rate of Change' line graph below supports our selection, as the yellow line (Logistic Regression) is closer towards the 1.0 True positive value.

 ![download](https://user-images.githubusercontent.com/117051182/211097338-99f7d986-b70a-46e0-bd11-6d9aed80e396.png)

-Based on the result, the prediction model is able to achieve a higher than 80% for Accuracy but there’s not enough dataset to predict a better score for Precision, Recall and F1.
-Due to the imbalanced dataset for the target feature, it is more reasonable to review all scores to avoid a biased analysis.
+Based on the results, the prediction model is able to achieve an accuracy of more than 80%.
+However, due to the limited size of the dataset, it is difficult to predict higher scores for precision, recall, and F1.
+Because the dataset for the target feature is imbalanced, it is important to consider all scores to avoid a biased analysis".

-Below is the confusion matrix that it displays the overall test scores for the prediction model:
+The confusion matrix below shows the overall test scores for the prediction model:

 ![confusion](https://user-images.githubusercontent.com/117051182/211097530-7a4c7c1b-5cb2-4d79-8f41-71d6b601d218.png)

 True Attrition (positive): 18 False Attrition (positive): 24 True Active (negative): 243 False Active (negative): 12

-Although the prediction model requires further adjustment and dataset to achieve a higher prediction score, it is important to review what are the important features that contribute to both Attrition and Active employees.
+While the prediction model can be improved with further adjustment and a larger dataset, it is important to identify the key features that contribute to both departing and active employees.

 ![factors](https://user-images.githubusercontent.com/117051182/211098243-f2a0bac8-5e74-44fc-b80e-fbdbbe9e5b95.png)

-Depending on the business problem that the team aims to tackle, a weighted feature chart was created to display the major factors that contribute to result employee Attrition and the factors that made employees stay.
+To address the business problem at hand, we created a weighted feature chart to display the major factors that contribute to employee attrition and the factors that encourage employees to stay.
+The weights reflect the importance of each feature in relation to the problem being addressed.

 Main factors for Attrition:
 * Yearly Income, EnvironmentSatisfaction, Age